facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 FormComposer allows for insertion of code into its config in these scenarios:
 - Specify lengthy content of an attribute (e.g. "instruction") in a separate HTML file
 - Define custom validators for form fileds in a JS file
+- Define custom triggers for form fileds, sections and submit button in a JS file

 The inserted code must reside in separate files (called "insertion files") located in `insertions` subdirectory of your form config directory.
 - _Remember that you can change default config directory path using `--directory` option of `form_composer_config` command_